ethannicholas/Frost/docs/gettingStarted.md

     $ cd build
     $ cmake ..

-Assuming `cmake` finds all of the prerequisites, it should create a makefile with which to build
+Assuming `cmake` finds all of the prerequisites, you should now be able to build Frost:
-Frost:

-    $ make
+    $ make -j

 This will create the `frostc` compiler in the build directory.
 You can run Frost's tests to ensure that it is functioning correctly: